fredhopp/flip-flop-prompter/README.md

 A Python-based tool for formulating prompts for various text-to-image and text-to-video AI models including Seedream, Veo, Flux, Wan, and Hailuo.

+> **🤖 AI-Generated Project**: This entire project was created with the assistance of **Cursor**, an AI-powered code editor and development assistant.
+The codebase, architecture, documentation, and implementation were all developed through (limited) human-AI collaboration.

 ## Features

 - **GUI Interface**: User-friendly graphical interface with structured input fields